-Basically it comes down to being complicated and a nuisance that is not worth the effort.
-Comodo Secure Email is a free for personal use product by popular software developer Comodo that removes the complexity attribute from the process.
-Secure Email is compatible with 32-bit and 64-bit editions of Windows XP or Windows Vista and fully integrates itself in popular email clients such as Microsoft Outlook or Mozilla Thunderbird.
+Basically what it comes down to is that most Internet users see it as complicated and a nuisance that may not be worth the effort.
+Comodo Secure Email is a free for personal use product by popular software developer Comodo that removed the complexity from the process.

-Another interesting feature of Secure Mail is the ability to create unique single use email certificates even without knowing the recipients public key.
+Another interesting feature of Secure Mail was the ability to create unique single use email certificates even without knowing the recipients public key.
 The recipient has two options to read the email: Install Comodo Secure Email or read the email message on the Comodo website.

 Secure Email Features: